DuxfordSBD/duxfordsbd.github.io/participating/childrens-rules.md

 * The 12-15 year old catagory involves **2 laps** of the children's route (as per map)
 * Competitors must be ready to race by 12.00 noon
 * There will be a standing start outside of the John Barleycorn Public House with grid position assigned by a lottery conducted on the day
-* Teams to consist of two people only, one pushing and one driving/steering.
-This position can be swapped at any time during the race, but the vehicle must be stoped when this is done
+* Teams to consist of two people only, one pushing and one driving/steering
+* The pushing/driving position can be swapped multiple times at any point during the race.
+The vehicle must be stopped when this is done and not in a position, which blocks the way for other teams
 * All participants are responsible for their own safety and their team member’s.
 They are responsible for their vehicles at all times and must be aware of other people and vehicles on the route
 * In the 4-7 years and 8-11 years categories the adult accompanying the Soap Box is responsible for the team.
 * Head protection is advised